-When using open shift approval, all the users qualified for the job set will be able to claim the shift, the admin decides who gets the shift.
-This gives you the ability to stay on top of who claimed which shifts, and ensure that only shifts approved by you get published.
+When using open shift approval, all the users qualified for the job set will be able to claim the shift, and the admin decides who gets the shift.
+This gives you the ability to stay on top of who claimed which shifts and ensure that only shifts approved by you get published.

 Using Shift Approval gives admins the ultimate flexibility to set up the schedule quickly, while still remaining in complete control of how the final schedule will look.
 This is important if you want to ensure your employees don't claim too many hours and accumulate overtime, or claim two shifts on the same day.

 How to Set Up Shift Approval Step by Step:

 Follow these steps in order to set up shift approval:

 Navigate to the job schedule on the left sidebar and enter the relevant schedule.

 Create a shift - be sure to set it as an open shift by selecting the enable users to claim this shift box, and set the number of available spots to claim.

 To enable the shift approval, check the required admin approval for the claim shift box.

 Pro tip: Do you schedule this shift often?
 Be sure to save it as a template or as a repeating shift.
 This will save you even more time when scheduling.